Shinola Detroit and DROUGHT

 The Shinola Detroit Flagship store (at 441 W. Canfield Street in Midtown Detroit) is our first retail location and the first opportunity for the public to experience our full brand story—from expressing Shinola’s core values and why we make the products we do, to why we are passionate about making them in America.

 By collaborating with like-minded companies and artists we will communicate our story and provide greater engagement in each product category.
-In addition to our handcrafted watches, leather goods, journals and bicycles, we will also stock collaboratively-produced items, as well as carefully curated products we admire.
+In addition to our handcrafted men's and women's watches, leather goods, journals and bicycles, we will also stock collaboratively-produced items, as well as carefully curated products we admire.

 Retail store hours are 10 AM-7 PM during the week, 10 AM-6 PM on Saturday, and 11 AM-5 PM on Sundays.
 Plus, DROUGHT will be operating during the week from 7 AM-7 PM, on Saturdays from 9 AM-6 PM, and on Sundays from 9 AM-5 PM.